Asian Art Outpost

 ichi hatsu hana

-This is the title for the iris flower in Chinese and Japanese.
-If your name happens to be Iris, this is a nice way to express your name by meaning in both of these languages (it will mean your name, but not sound like your name).
+If your name happens to be Iris, this is a beautiful way to express your name by meaning in both of these languages (it will mean your name but not sound like your name).

 Can also mean wall iris, roof iris, or Iris tectorum.